shimo164/copy-text-and-url/README.md

 4. **Paste Anywhere**:
    Paste the copied content into any platform that supports rich text, like Slack, Microsoft Teams, etc. The text will appear as a hyperlink pointing back to the original page.
 If the platform doesn't support rich text, only the selected text will be pasted.

-### Options

-You can choose copy as rich text or markdown link on the Options page.

 # How to install